umakiyer/Movies-ETL/README.md

 ![image](IMAGES/movies_table.PNG)

-* Created the rating tables in chunks as there were 260K rows.
+* Created the rating tables in chunks of 100,000 as there were 260K rows.

 ![image](IMAGES/creating_ratings_table.PNG)